node-ci/nci-rest-api-server/README.md

 (it's alternative for `config` option when need to set file in specific format)
  - `loadConfig` - if true then project will be loaded

+To archive/unarchive project, body parameters:
+ - `archived` - boolean, new state of the project

 ### DELETE /api/0.1/projects/:name